 “With networking opportunities effectively shut down, we’re looking to engage SMEs together with industry and education sectors to work together to drive business and collaboration.”

-Heather and Ben hope these lunches will bring together those working in industry and university STEM outreach programs as well as interested educators, freelancers, SMEs and NGOs with common interests.
+Alongside Inspiring Australia NSW’s Manager Jackie Randles, whose community partners and national networks participated in Virtual Excurions training, Heather and Ben hope these lunches will bring together those working in industry and university STEM outreach programs as well as interested educators, freelancers, SMEs and NGOs with common interests.

 “We found that there was huge interest in the Virtual Excursions training program we recently ran.
 It brought all kinds of people from across the country.
 Many had worked together in the past – but most had not have connected since COVID-19, so there was a huge interest in sharing ideas,” said Ben.

-The Virtual Excursions training series coordinated by Inspiring Australia NSW was supported by the Office of the NSW Chief scientists & Engineer and Inspiring Australia’s state programs in NSW, WA, QLD, SA, the ACT and the NT to help STEM engagement presenters rapidly transition to online environments.
+The Virtual Excursions training series coordinated by Inspiring Australia NSW was supported by the Office of the NSW Chief Scientist & Engineer and Inspiring Australia’s state programs in NSW, WA, QLD, SA, the ACT and the NT to help STEM engagement presenters rapidly transition to online environments.

 Heather said many participants had similar problems despite being geographically dispersed as well as common ambitions and synergies in their programs.

 “We could see that they wanted to extend on the networking side of the training to enable increased collaboration and business opportunities,” she added.